Glossary

 ε∙m=-1,

-where ε is the product’s price elasticity and m its margin (p-c)/p.
-For example, if a product’s price elasticity is -2, then a margin of 50% maximizes the profit.
-With unit costs of €100, the profit maximizing price is then €200.
-Further, the revenue maximizing price is at a price elasticity of -1.
+where ε is the product's price elasticity, and m is its margin (p-c)/p.
+For example, if a product's price elasticity is -2, then a margin of 50% maximizes the profit.
+With unit costs of €100, the profit-maximizing price is then €200.
+Further, the revenue-maximizing price is at a price elasticity of -1.

 ε∙m≤-1

 for all portfolio products.
-To measure cross effects between two products, that is how the sales of one product changes with the price change of another, pricing theory offers the concept of the cross-price elasticity.
-However, in practice the cross-price elasticity is very difficult to measure, and it changes massively with price changes in either product.
+To measure cross effects between two products, that is, how the sales of one product change with the price change of another, pricing theory offers the concept of cross-price elasticity.
+However, in practice, the cross-price elasticity is very difficult to measure, and it changes massively with price changes in either product.

-Price elasticities are widely used in practice, because they reduce the complexities of market dynamics into a single number that can easily be used for pricing decisions.
-There are different ways to determine price elasticities ranging from survey to sales data analysis.
-Most common are regression-based analyses of the price-sales relationship using historical sales data.
+Different ways to determine price elasticities exist, from surveys to sales data analysis.
+The most common are regression-based analyses of the price-sales relationship using historical sales data.

 Some of the challenges with this pricing method include the choice of the demand function (e.g., linear or exponential), the identification and exclusion of “outliers” that do not support the expected relationship between price and sales, and the way the price elasticity is computed from the regression line – as the price elasticity varies along the curve.